|Diploma of Information Technology (Advanced Networking) - ICT50220

 Pacific College of Technology has a four term academic year.
 Student intakes occur in all four terms.

-ACADEMIC CALENDAR 2023(FACULTY OF AUTOMOTIVE, HOSPITALITY & INFORMATION TECHNOLOGY)
+ACADEMIC CALENDAR 2024(FACULTY OF AUTOMOTIVE, COMMUNITY SERVICES, HOSPITALITY & INFORMATION TECHNOLOGY)